-Through an arrangement with CVS Health/Omnicare, the vaccine will be administered in clinics conducted in our communities in Massachusetts, New Hampshire and Connecticut starting as early as mid-December, possibly into early January.
-We very much look forward to the physical protection the CDC has said that the vaccines will afford our residents and associates, and the peace of mind it will bring to their families and all of us at Senior Living Residences.
+Through an arrangement with CVS Health/Omnicare, the vaccine will be administered in all of our communities in Massachusetts, New Hampshire and Connecticut.
+We very much look forward to the physical protection that the vaccines will afford our residents and associates, and the peace of mind it will bring to their families and all of us at Senior Living Residences.

 With this vaccine, the residents of our 17 Assisted Living communities can rest more easily knowing they are living in the VERY safest of places for the foreseeable future.
 We will continue to follow all public health directives concerning social distancing and mask wearing, as well as our own robust safety protocols, including screening, testing and sanitizing until it is absolutely safe to discontinue these measures.

 The CDC has recommended that seniors 75+ be included in the 2nd phase of the vaccination program.
 For New England’s elderly population who are living at home alone, that may be months away.
 (In MA it is scheduled for February – April).

 Even after seniors living alone have been vaccinated they will continue to be at far greater risk than older adults living in our communities, not just physically, but concerning their emotional and mental health.
 Why is this?
 Because social distancing mandates will remain in effect possibly into the Fall 2021 seniors living at home alone will remain isolated.
 For the elderly one of the worst impacts of Covid is loneliness, and multiple studies have been done on rising rates of depression and anxiety.